open-sauced/docs/docs/welcome/glossary.md

 A contributor who has recently made their first contribution to a project.

+## OSSF Scorecard

+The Open Source Security Foundation (OSSF) Scorecard is a standardized metric developed by the Open Source Security Foundation to evaluate the security practices of open source projects based on a set of security criteria.
+These criteria cover various aspects of project maintenance and security practices.
+The resulting score provides a quick overview of the project's adherence to security best practices.

 ## PR Overview

 PR Overview tells the story of the Pull Requests (PRs) submitted in the last 30 days: